tarantool/doc/doc/dev_guide/c_style_guide_new.rst

     covers RTL which is used frequently with assembly language in the kernel.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Chapter 11: Allocating memory
+Chapter 10: Allocating memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..  admonition:: Tarantool Style
-    :class: FACT

-    Prefer the supplied slab (salloc) and pool (palloc) allocators to malloc()/free() for any performance-intensive or large  memory allocations.
-Repetitive use of malloc()/free() can lead to memory fragmentation and should therefore be avoided.
+Prefer specialized allocators like ``region``, ``mempool``, ``smalloc`` to ``malloc()/free()`` for any performance-intensive or large memory allocations.
+Repetitive use of ``malloc()``/``free()`` can lead to memory fragmentation and should therefore be avoided.

 Always free all allocated memory, even allocated  at start-up.
 We aim at being valgrind leak-check clean, and in most cases it's just as easy to ``free()`` the allocated memory as it is to write a valgrind suppression.
 Freeing all allocated memory is also dynamic-load friendly: assuming a plug-in can be dynamically loaded and unloaded multiple times, reload should not lead to a memory leak.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Chapter 12: The inline disease
+Chapter 11: The inline disease
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There appears to be a common misperception that gcc has a magic "make me faster" speedup option called ``inline``.
-While the use of inlines can be appropriate (for example as a means of replacing macros, see Chapter 12), it very often is not.
+While the use of inlines can be appropriate, it very often is not.
 Abundant use of the inline keyword leads to a much bigger kernel, which in turn slows the system as a whole down, due to a bigger icache footprint for the CPU and simply because there is less memory available for the pagecache.
 Just think about it; a pagecache miss causes a disk seek, which easily takes 5 milliseconds.
 There are a LOT of cpu cycles that can go into these 5 milliseconds.